canalplus/RxPaired/SERVER.md

   (such as servers) might automatically decide to close the connection otherwise.

+- **Command**: Those messages originates from the RxPaired-inspector and allows it to interact with a player on this device (e.g. to pause playback, seek, change tracks etc.).

+  "Command" messages are UTF-8 encoded JSON with the following keys:

+  - `type` (string): Always set to `"command"`.
+This allows to identify that this is a "Command" message.

+  - `value` (object): Object with the following keys:

+    - `playerId` (string): Identify the player on which that command should be executed.
+This is the same identifier than one advertised through a previous "Player registration" message from that device.

+    - `command` (string): The command to execute on that player.
+This is a `string` that should have been previously advertised in the correspondinding "Player registration" message for that `playerId` (present in the array under the key `commands` on that message).

 - **Evaluation**: Those messages originates from an RxPaired-inspector and allows it to execute some JavaScript code present in this message.